Healthcare professionals, neonatal units, hospitals, and health services

 For parents and family

-Parents are informed by healthcare professionals about equipment used.
+Parents are informed by healthcare professionals about key aspects of equipment use in an understandable fashion.
 (1,3,6)

 A (Moderate quality) B (High quality)